Skip to content

 Scottish National Party (SNP)

-Scotland's governing nationalist party; won 58 Holyrood seats in May 2026, seven short of a majority.
+Scotland's governing nationalist party; won 58 Holyrood seats in May 2026, governing as a minority.

 Key Question